 - Use gum glue sparingly.
 A little goes a long way.
 Too much will make the paste slide and not give you a good clean finish.

 - Use a pallet knife to cut off excess from molds instead of sharp knives so you do not cut or scratch your molds.

 - Heel: To expedite this process I prepare extra heels in black and let them dry several days.

 Once I know the specific color for my shoe, I line the heel with the required color paste.
 This saves two days of waiting.
 I usually get inspiration from fashion, movies, and tv – fabrics, colors, textures, patterns and so on.
-Recently, I was watching History Channel, and they were talking about Marie Antoinette.
+Recently, I was watching the History Channel, and they were talking about Marie Antoinette.
 That got me inspired to do a cake based on silks, ruffles and gold embellishments.
-Once I decided on the base structure, I knew it was time to turn to my Marvelous Molds® collection to help determine design.
+Once I decided on the base structure, I knew it was time to turn to my Marvelous Molds® collection to help determine the design.

-Making the Heel:
+Making the heel

 - Roll some violet paste into a smooth ball, then into a cone tapering at one end.